 Do one of:

-- Share a Google Sheets document so that anyone who knows the link has access (Fig 8), then paste the link into the box provided (Fig 9: 2).
+- Share a Google Sheets document so that anyone with the link has access (Fig 8a, Fig 8b), then paste the link into the box provided (Fig 9: 2).
 Once you have done this you can re-try the import from the same file with a single button click.
 Links are not guessable, so this is pretty secure.
 If you are using Google Workspace (formerly G-Suite), rather than the consumer version of Google Sheets your administrator may not allow you to do this, so you would not be able to use this method: you would need to download as CSV and upload to Cameo each time instead.

 - If you have more than one sheet in your Google Sheets document and you want to import any sheet other than the first, copy and paste the URL from the address bar, not the sharing link Google provides, as only the URL identifies a particular sheet.